tailscale-support/mullvad-script/README.md

     ```

 4. **Follow the Prompts**: The script will prompt you to confirm that you want to sign Mullvad exit nodes, and for the country prefix for the country's exit nodes you want to sign.
 Use ".." to sign all Mullvad exit nodes.

+## Usage - Windows
+1. **Download the Script**: Either clone the repo or copy the contents of the script to a local file.

+2. **Enable Execution Policy**: Open PowerShell as an administrator and run the following command to enable the execution of the script.

+    ```powershell
+    Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
+    ```
+    You'll receive a the following prompt:

+    ```
+    Execution Policy Change
+    The execution policy helps protect you from scripts that you do not trust.
+Changing the execution policy might expose you to the security risks described in the about_Execution_Policies help topic at https:/go.microsoft.com/fwlink/?LinkID=135170.
+Do you want to change the execution policy?
+    [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
+Help (default is "N"):
+    ```

+    Select `Y` to continue.

+3. **Run the Script**: Execute the script with the proper info in the arguments.

+    ```powershell
+    .\signNodes.ps1
+    ```
+4. **Follow the Prompts**: The script will prompt you to confirm that you want to sign Mullvad exit nodes, and for the country prefix for the country's exit nodes you want to sign.
+Use ".." to sign all Mullvad exit nodes.

+5. **Return Execution Policy to Default**: Once you're done using the script, you should reset the execution policy to its default value.

+    ```powershell
+    Set-ExecutionPolicy Default -Scope CurrentUser
+    ```